nhsconnect/FHIR-CDS/pages/explore/api_procedure.md

 ## Procedure: Implementation Guidance ##
 ​
 ### Usage ###
-The [Procedure](http://hl7.org/fhir/STU3/procedure.html) resource represents an action performed on a patient, which can be either an intrusive intervention (*e.g.* operation) or a less invasive one (*e.g.* counseling)
+The [Procedure](http://hl7.org/fhir/STU3/procedure.html) resource represents an action performed on a patient, which can be either an intrusive intervention (*e.g.* operation) or a less invasive one (*e.g.* counselling).
 ​
 Detailed implementation guidance for an `Procedure` resource in the CDS context is given below:
 ​